03 May My favourite art spots in Shanghai

 RAM is the perfect place to go before a stroll along the Bund as dusk falls and the city skyscrapers light up along the river Huangpu.
 That night, I walked back from the Bund to where I was staying near People’s Square.
 I felt perfectly safe, even though I had my phone in my hand to follow where I was on the map.

-I only scratched the surface in Shanghai, but with any one visit, you can never see all.
+I only scratched the surface in Shanghai.
 For instance, I never went inside the Fosun Foundation, where there was an exhibition of the works of Japanese artist Yayoi Kusama (until 6 September 2019).

 With no spectacle, I decided to leave… I was also put off by the number of tour guides in the reception area and by the coffee, which did not look good.
 So I diverted my route to M50 instead.
 Good (nearby) coffee and good art go together.